All Star Comedy Carnival

 All Star Comedy Carnival was an annual Christmas-special produced by ITV, containing new mini-episodes of popular British sitcoms and light entertainment programmes with some musical interludes.
 This was broadcast annually on 25 December on ITV, from 1969 to 1973.
-It was hosted by Des O'Connor in 1969, Max Bygraves in 1970, Mike and Bernie Winters in 1971 and Jimmy Tarbuck in 1972 and 1973, All Star Comedy Carnvial was a direct competitor to the BBC's Christmas Night with the Stars.
+It was hosted by Des O'Connor in 1969, Max Bygraves in 1970, Mike and Bernie Winters in 1971 and Jimmy Tarbuck in 1972 and 1973, All Star Comedy Carnival was a direct competitor to the BBC's Christmas Night with the Stars.
 All had short five-minute sketches devised and produced for transmission within the festive period, written by the original writers of each comedy series.